Neon Genesis Evangelion: Merchandising

 The popularity of Neon Genesis Evangelion extends to its merchandising, which exceeded $400 million within two years of its release.
-The series has established itself greatly on the Japanese market, developing a varied range of products for consumers of various age groups, such as cell phones, laptops, soundtracks, DVDs, action figures, telephone cards and an official set of Japanese coins.
+The series has generated a wide range of merchandise products for consumers of various age groups, such as cell phones, laptops, soundtracks, DVDs, action figures, telephone cards and an official set of Japanese coins.
 However, its stylized mecha designs were initially criticized by certain toy companies as being too difficult to manufacture, with some expressing concern that models of the Evangelions "would never sell."
 Eventually, Sega agreed to license all toy and video game sales.
 At the time of the release of the films Death & Rebirth and The End of Evangelion, estimated sales of Evangelion merchandise topped $300 million, of which 70% derived from sales of video and laser discs, soundtrack and single CDs, computer software and the three-volume manga.